Included in this page are instructions to setup AuctionWorx

 - Open your Azure Portal and search for "Service Bus".

 - Enter a Name, choose the Standard Pricing Tier, select a Subscription, Resource Group and a Location.
 Then click Create.

-- Click on the row with the SAS policy that says "RootManageSharedAccessKey".
+- Click the Shared Access Policies setting and then click on the row with the policy that says "RootManageSharedAccessKey".
 This will open a modal that will contain Primary and Secondary Keys and Connection Strings.
 Copy the Primary Connection String.

 Keep the connection string in your notes.
 In a later step we will enter this connection string into the Web.Config file so the software can connect to the Service Bus and create threads in it.